Colleges and Trade Schools in Colorado

 - Average yearly wage: $76,230

-Market research analysts (2,993 yearly openings): Collect and assess data on sales trends and market conditions in order to advise companies about what products are likely to sell and what prices should be charged for them.
+Market research analysts (2,993 yearly openings): Collect and assess data on sales trends and market conditions to advise companies about what products are likely to sell and what prices should be charged for them.
 A bachelor's degree can get you started.

 - Average yearly wage: $76,020